pousse-cafe/pousse-cafe.github.io/documentation.md

     }

 In above code, `DataAdapters.stringBigDecimal()` returns an implementation of `DataAdapter<String, BigDecimal>`.
-`DataAdapter<S, T>` where `S` is the type of stored value and `T` the type of the value to store, is an interface defining two methods, `T adaptGet(S)` and `S adaptSet(T)`, respectively converting the stored value and the value to store.
+`DataAdapter<S, T>`, where `S` is the type of stored value and `T` the type of the value to store, is an interface defining two methods, `T adaptGet(S)` and `S adaptSet(T)`, respectively converting the stored value and the value to store.
 One can directly implement its own implementation of `DataAdapter` and provide it to
 `usingDataAdapter` but Pousse-Café already comes with a couple of [common ones](#common-data-adapters) defined in `DataAdapters`.